Pronouns: What are pronouns, and how do you use them?

 Pronouns are the words we use to refer to someone when not using their name, including she/her, he/him, they/them and others.

-Pronouns, a way to streamline language, have historically emphasised a binary construct of gender.
-Many individuals use a pronoun associated with their sex assigned at birth.
+In the English Language, pronouns have historically emphasised a binary construct of gender.
+Many individuals use pronouns associated with their sex assigned at birth.
 For others, gendered pronouns and the assumptions behind them can be a stressor – particularly for people who are transgender and nonbinary.
 Pronoun expression can be an important part of a person’s identity.

-Cisgender people (those who identify with the gender they are assigned at birth), can often overlook how pronouns tie into all our identities.
+Cisgender people (those who identify with the gender they are assigned at birth) can often overlook how pronouns tie into all our identities.
 Pronouns are often assigned to your gender identity, and so they exist as a signifier to others on how to refer to you.
+However, a person’s pronouns do not have to align with their gender identity.
+It’s important not to assume anyone’s pronouns.

-For transgender, non-binary and gender-diverse people (those who don’t identify with the gender they are assigned at birth), their pronouns can change once or multiple times and so it is always important to be respectful first and foremost.
+People’s pronouns can change once or multiple times, so it is always important to be respectful first and foremost.

 People can use a variety of pronouns, including combinations like she/they, ia, ze/zir and many others.